redpanda-data/console/docs/features/protobuf.md

 ### Full configuration

-Take a look at the reference config how to configure Protobuf in Kowl: [/docs/config/kowl.yaml](https://github.com/cloudhut/kowl/blob/master/docs/config/kowl.yaml)
+Take a look at the reference config how to configure Protobuf in Console: [/docs/config/console.yaml](https://github.com/redpanda-data/console/blob/master/docs/config/console.yaml)